forrestaj64/Vulnerabilities-Attack-Defend-Remediate/1_OffensiveActions.md

 **Y'all are running components with known vulnerabilities**

   - flag3 hash value: `a0f568aa9de277887f37730d71520d9b`

      ![flag3-T2]/Images/flag3-found_Target2.png

     - **Exploit Used**
-      - (Common Weakness) CWE-522: Local file inclusion
+      (Common Weakness) CWE-522: Local file inclusion
       - '192.168.1.115/wordpress/wp-content/uploads/2018/11/flag3.png'
       REMEDIATION: Proper access controls should be in place in the content areas.
-       As this is sensitive information, an additional control to restrict access would be preferable, such as data encrytion.
+       As this is sensitive information, an additional control to restrict access should be in place, such as data encrytion.